seanpolid/github-releases-cli/README.md

 <h1>Overview</h1>
-GitHub Releases CLI is a command line tool that focuses on automating the zipping and packaging of assets to be uploaded to the GitHub Releases endpoint.
+GitHub Releases CLI is a command line tool that focuses on automating the zipping and uploading of assets to the GitHub Releases endpoint.
 Follow the instructions below to get this integrated into your CI/CD pipeline.

 <h1>Instructions</h1>
 Regardless of the route you take to get this installed on your machine, you will need to set the following environmental variables for everything to work: